nim-works/gitnim/doc/manual.rst

 The exception tree is defined in the `system <system.html>`_ module.
 Every exception inherits from ``system.Exception``.
-Exceptions that indicate programming bugs inherit from ``system.Defect`` (which is a subtype of ``Exception``) and are strictly speaking not catchable as they can also be mapped to an operation that terminates the whole process.
-If panics are turned into exceptions, these exceptions inherit from `Defect`.
+Exceptions that indicate programming bugs inherit from ``system.Defect`` (which is a subtype of ``Exception``) and are stricly speaking not catchable as they can also be mapped to an operation that terminates the whole process.
 Exceptions that indicate any other runtime error that can be caught inherit from ``system.CatchableError`` (which is a subtype of ``Exception``).

 Imported exceptions